BogdanCatalin-Iacob/Mountain-Hiker/README.md

 1. Navigate to the GitHub [Repository:](https://github.com/BogdanCatalin-Iacob/mountain-hiker)
 1. Click the 'Settings' Tab.
 1. Scroll Down to the Git Hub Pages Heading.
-1. Select 'Master Branch' as the source.
+1. Select 'main' as the source.
 1. Click the Save button.
 1. Click on the link to go to the live deployed page.